 Your personal statement supports your application to study at a university or college.
 It’s a chance for you to demonstrate why you’d like to study a particular course or subject, and what skills and experience you possess that show your enthusiasm and commitment to your chosen field.

-Once you've submitted your application, you'll get an email from Falmouth University to confirm that your application has been received.
-You will also receive email communications from the dBs Admissions team, who will advise you on your interview, so keep an eye on your inbox.
+Once you've submitted your application, you'll receive email communications from both Falmouth University (our validating partner) and from the dBs Admissions team, who will advise you on next steps so keep an eye on your inbox.

-Falmouth University will email you with instructions and a login for the Falmouth University Applicant Portal, where you'll see what else you need to do.
-You can use this to monitor the progress of your application to dBs Institute.
-We might contact you for more information, so keep checking your inbox for messages.
-You can upload documents like ID and proof of residency to the Applicant Portal.
+Falmouth University will email you with instructions and a login for the Falmouth University Applicant Portal.
+You can use this as well as your UCAS Hub to monitor the progress of your application to dBs Institute of Music.

-At dBs Institute, we look beyond grades, and get to know you; our interviews are designed to assess your ability, style and personality.
+If you are invited to interview, at dBs Institute, we look beyond grades, and want to get to know you; our interviews are designed to assess your ability, style and personality.

 Please be prepared to: